sda97ghb/CppProperties/README.md

 ## Notification mechanism

 As soon as observable properties need a mechanism to notify their subscribers about changes happend in setters we need a new special syntax of sending notifications.
-Because of this we got new parameter in setters:
+Because of this we've got new parameter in setters:

 ```c++
 class User {